DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * stress reduction
     * decrease in resignation rates
   * network account onboarding via IAM and the principal of least privilege
-* Employee Oversight
+* **Employee Oversight**
   * managers should perform regular review or audit the job description, work tasks, privileges, and responsibilities for every staff member
   * Enforce mandatory vacations
+    * a security control that requires employees to take time off, helping to detect fraud or malicious activity that might be hidden through continuous control of their duties.
   * _User behavior analytics (UBA)_ / _User and entity behavior analytics (UEBA)_
     * analysis of the behavior of users/devices for the purpose of some goal, in the relation to security it allows for the improvement of the security process and procedures
-* Offboarding, transfers, and termination processes
+* **Offboarding, transfers, and termination processes**
   * may be required to re-sign NDA
   * removal of IAM permissions or review and realigning IAM for departmental transfers depending on the policies this could also be termination/rehire
   * disabling/deleting user accounts, best practice is to deactivate the user account and keep it for auditing purposes for at least 3 months
   * deactivating access cards (for office building)
   * return of company assets
+  * preserve and secure data
+    * Back up the employee’s:
+      * Email inbox
+      * Files and folders
+      * Chat messages (if business-related)
+      * Logs of system activity (for review if needed)
   * offboarding process should be clearly documented
   * termination process should be performed in coordination with HR and security
   * nonvoluntary terminations where there is perceived risk of a confrontation and SHOULD be attended by security guard(s)
-  * for voluntary terminations (professional, retirement, extended leave) an _exit interview_ is performed with HR to learn about the employee's experiences and to understand WHY the employee is leaving to better improve employee culture in the future
+  * for voluntary terminations (professional, retirement, extended leave) an **_exit interview_(()) is performed with HR to learn about the employee's experiences and to understand WHY the employee is leaving to better improve employee culture in the future
   * former employee is escorted off the premises (if any) and not allowed to return without and escort
   * Other security issues that should be handled as soon as possible:
     * remove or deactivate the employee's user account at the same time as or just before they are notified of being terminated
     * make sure the employee returns any organizational equipment or suppliees from their vehicle or home
     * arrange for a security department member to accompany the release employee while they gather their personal belongings from the work area
     * inform all security personnel and anyone else who watches or monitors any entrance point to ensure that the former employee does not attempt to reenter the building without an escort.
+  * Notify Internal Teams
+    * Inform IT, security, HR, and management of the separation.
+    * Remove them from contact lists, org charts, and communication channels.
+    * Reassign open tasks or access-dependent responsibilities.
-* Vendor, consultant, and contractor agreements and controls
+* **Vendor, consultant, and contractor agreements and controls**
-  * _Multiparty risks_ exists due to serveral entities or organizations are involved in a project and the following risk/threats are variations of:
+  * **_Multiparty risks_** exists due to serveral entities or organizations are involved in a project and the following risk/threats are variations of:
     * objectives
     * expectations
     * timelines